raxvan/precompiler/README.md

 #### Features:

-- Expandable Python api that can be extended and used in build systems
+- Expandable Python api that can be used in build systems
 - Support for custom lexers and virtually any language
 - Uses python code in conditional checks and others commands (example `#run print("hello world")`, `#if python_code("some_string") == True: ...`)
 - Recursive macros